aws-samples/amazon-textract-response-parser/src-js/README.md

 }
 ```

-With your data loaded in to a TRP `TextractDocument` or `TextractExpense`, you're ready to take advantage of the higher-level TRP.js functions to navigate and analyze the result.
+With your data loaded in to a TRP `TextractDocument` or similar, you're ready to take advantage of the higher-level TRP.js functions to navigate and analyze the result.

 ## Generic document text navigation